dev-cap/MLCAT/README.md

 ## Usage

-The library's working has been modularised into many modules namely data_handling, author_analysis amd thread_analysis.
-The [test_driver.py file](https://github.com/prasadtalasila/MailingListParser/blob/development/lib/test_driver.py) presents a brief overview of how one can use IRCLogParser for parsing and analysis.
+The library's working has been modularised into many modules namely data_handling, author_analysis and thread_analysis.
+The [test_driver.py file](https://github.com/prasadtalasila/MailingListParser/blob/development/lib/test_driver.py) presents a brief overview of how one can use MailingListParser for parsing and analysis.

 Some of the visualisable sample outputs can be seen [here](https://github.com/prasadtalasila/MailingListParser/tree/development/data), categorized into various datasets, giving an idea about this project's capabilites and as to what kind of insights we can and we plan to derive from the datasets.